driesvints/vat-calculator/README.md

 <a name="cashier-integration" />
 ### Cashier integration
-If you want to use this module in combination with [Laravel Cashier](https://github.com/laravel/cashier/) you can let your billable model use the `BillableWithinTheEU` trait.
+If you want to use this package in combination with [Laravel Cashier](https://github.com/laravel/cashier/) you can let your billable model use the `BillableWithinTheEU` trait.

 ```php
 use Laravel\Cashier\Billable;